 TOLL FREE:: 844.590.6081

 William joined Ashton Thomas in 2016 and leads business development efforts for the firm.
-With over two decades in the financial services industry, William’s experience ranges from corporate finance to technology to over a decade as a financial planner.
+William’s experience ranges from corporate finance to technology to a decade and a half as a financial planner.

 His career has been as much about incidental timing as it has been about intentional direction.
 “According to Tom Kennedy, who ran the management training program at Chemical Bank (now part of JPMorgan Chase), I was the youngest person to go through their graduate-level program.
 Most of the participants had at least five years of real-world experience and I got in right out of college.
 It was a bit of a fluke.”

 Following successful completion of the New-York-based program, William’s early career experience ranged from analyzing financial statements of high-net-worth business owners, to participating in corporate merger transactions, to interest rate forecasting for a Fortune 500 company, to overseeing software projects for several entities.
 This experience led to a brief career in technology consulting, where clients included GE Consumer Finance (now Synchrony Financial) and GM Investment Management Company, the automaker’s pension plan.

 With a vision to help individuals using the knowledge he acquired, William turned to financial planning as a career in 2005.
 “I found more gratification helping regular people solve real-world financial problems.
 The rewards were noticeable and personal.”